Your first steps to saving smart

 How to optimise your savings

-If you’re looking to grow your savings pot little and often whilst having some flexibility to access your savings, you should consider a regular saver account, which is designed for smaller amounts saved regularly in return for higher interest rates.
-But, if greater flexibility is your priority, an easy access savings account could be your best option, allowing you to dip in and out of your savings whenever you like, though this will usually incur lower interest rates compared to a fixed rate account.
-There are many different types of accounts that could suit you, depending on your circumstances, including tax efficient ones if you’ve used up your personal savings allowance.
-And one to remember is that if you're comfortable with more restrictions, e.g. a longer fixed rate or limited access, it can often result in higher rates.
+If you’re looking to grow your savings pot little and often while having some flexibility to access your savings, you could consider a regular saver account, which is designed for smaller amounts saved regularly in return for higher interest rates.
+But, if greater flexibility is your priority, an easy access savings account could be your best option, allowing you to dip in and out of your savings whenever you like, though this will usually incur lower interest rates than an account which doesn't offer easy access.

 So what are you waiting for?
 It’s time to up your savings game!
 Whether your ambition is to start saving small and create a long-term habit or if you’re looking for ways to make your money work smarter, there are a range of options suited to your financial goals.